-PIC/management staff of the catering premises are not required to instruct frontline staff to wrap the waste in designated bags or affix it with designated labels when disposing of it at communal waste reception areas or oversized waste reception areas in their located buildings/the PWC's RCVs without rear compactors, or handing over the waste to the frontline staff at the above locations or vehicles.
-PIC/management staff of the catering premises can provide frontline staff with ordinary garbage bags to collect and dispose of waste, just like the practices before the implementation of MSW charging.
+PIC/management staff of the catering premises are not required to instruct frontline staff to wrap the waste in designated bags or affix it with designated labels when disposing of it at communal waste reception areas or oversized waste reception areas in their located buildings/ the PWC's RCVs without rear compactors, or handing over the waste to the frontline staff at the above locations or vehicles.
+PIC/ management staff of the catering premises can provide frontline staff with ordinary garbage bags to collect and dispose of waste, just like the practices before the implementation of MSW charging.

-"Implementation of MSW charging provides more incentives for catering premises to put waste reduction at source, waste separation at source and clean recycling into practice, which in turn reduces the overall expenditures on MSW charging.
+"Implementation of MSW charging provides more incentives for catering premises to practise waste reduction and waste separation at source as well as clean recycling, which in turn reduces the overall expenditures on MSW charging.
 PIC/management staff of the catering premises may refer to the content below to carry out waste reduction and recycling."